Lake in the Hills, Illinois: Neighborhoods

 The heart and soul of Lake in the Hills is considered by many to be the collection of older neighborhoods colloquially dubbed the "Old Section".
 For many L.I.T.H. natives, the Old Section is considered the "true" Lake in the Hills, as it contains the lake and the hills from which the town derives its name.
 The Old Section is unique for its eclectic appearance, as opposed to the newer neighborhoods more homogeneous tract style.
 Within the Old Section there are four main neighborhoods.
 These four neighborhoods are as follows: the Original section, the Indian section, the Tree section, and the Presidents section.
 All, besides the Original section, derive their names from the street names of the area.
 So the Presidents section contains streets named after presidents, the Indian section of Indian tribes, and the Tree section of different species of trees.
 The Original section is dubbed so because it is where most of the early settlement took place.

 Aside from the village's older section, the village has developed several neighborhoods, especially due to the rise of subdivisions in the village over the past 15 years.

-Princeton Crossing, located along Ackman and Lakewood Road, is the area's most pristine townhome community.
-This neighborhood consists of 67 townhomes and plush landscaping.